Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Introduction

-{\bf C. The $AF$-algebras.} The $C^*$-algebra is an algebra $A$ over ${\Bbb C}$ with a norm $a\mapsto ||a||$ and an involution $a\mapsto a^*$ such that it is complete with respect to the norm and $||ab||\le ||a||~ ||b||$ and $||a^*a||=||a^2||$ for all $a,b\in A$.
-The $C^*$-algebras have been introduced by Murray and von Neumann as the rings of bounded operators on a Hilbert space and are deeply intertwined with the geometry and topology of manifolds \cite{B}, \S 24.
+{\bf C. AF $C^*$-algebras.} The $C^*$-algebra is an algebra $A$ over ${\Bbb C}$ with a norm $a\mapsto ||a||$ and an involution $a\mapsto a^*$ such that it is complete with respect to the norm and $||ab||\le ||a||~ ||b||$ and $||a^*a||=||a^2||$ for all $a,b\in A$.
+The $C^*$-algebras have been introduced by Murray and von Neumann as rings of bounded operators on a Hilbert space and are strongly connected with the geometry and topology of manifolds \cite{B}, \S 24.
 Any simple finite-dimensional $C^*$-algebra is isomorphic to the algebra $M_n({\Bbb C})$ of the complex $n\times n$ matrices.
-A natural completion of the finite-dimensional semi-simple $C^*$-algebras (as $n\to\infty$) is known as an {\it $AF$-algebra} \cite{E}.
-The $AF$-algebra is most conveniently given by an infinite graph, which records the inclusion of the finite-dimensional subalgebras into the $AF$-algebra.
+A natural completion of the finite-dimensional semisimple $C^*$-algebras (as $n\to\infty$) is known as an {\it AF $C^*$-algebra} \cite{E}.
+AF $C^*$-algebra is most conveniently given by an infinite graph, which records the inclusion of the finite-dimensional subalgebras into the AF $C^*$-algebra.
 The graph is called a {\it Bratteli diagram}.
-In an important special case when the diagram is periodic, the $AF$-algebra is called stationary.
-In the addition to a regular isomorphism $\cong$, the $C^*$-algebras $A, A'$ are called {\it stably isomorphic} whenever $A\otimes {\cal K}\cong A'\otimes {\cal K}$, where ${\cal K}$ is the $C^*$-algebra of compact operators.
+When the diagram is periodic, the AF $C^*$-algebra is {\it stationary}; this is an important special case.
+In addition to the usual isomorphism $\cong$, the $C^*$-algebras $A, A'$ are called {\it stably isomorphic} whenever $A\otimes {\cal K}\cong A'\otimes {\cal K}$, where ${\cal K}$ is the $C^*$-algebra of compact operators.